Don’t spend your precious advertising dollars until you read this!

 The Wedding Planner app boasts over 1 million users to date and almost 1 million views of wedding pro Storefronts.
 Users spend an average of 7 minutes on the Lookbook app on each visit.

-Both of these sites offer free listings where you can get reviews.
+Both of these sites offer paid listings where you can get reviews.
 These reviews act as “social proof,” evidence of your value based on the opinions of other people.

 Online reviews = warm leads.